Vaccine sales plunge for Sanofi in fourth quarter

 That's not as serious as it looks.

-This allowed Sanofi, the parent company of Sanofi Pasteur headquartered in Swiftwater, Monroe County, to post revenue, operating income, and EPS (earnings per share) gains for the fourth quarter and the full year.
+This allowed Sanofi, the parent company of Sanofi Pasteur, headquartered in Pocono Township, Monroe County, to post revenue, operating income, and EPS (earnings per share) gains for the fourth quarter and the full year.

 The primary driver for Sanofi was sales of DUPIXENT, a collaboration with Regeneron, used for allergic diseases such as eczema, asthma and nasal polyps which result in chronic sinusitis.
 Sales of DUPIXENT increased by over 40% at CER in both the fourth quarter and the year.